|West Coast Swing: An Appreciation|

 And to complete this series of superb WCS as it interprets romantic themes.
 Here's my current premium selection of the fabulous and classy married team of Maxime and Torri Zzaoui in some outstanding dances offering brilliant styling and interpretive integration with romantic lyrics and a delightful spice of added humor.
 They're simply wonderful.
 When these two get together it's hard to exclude any of their dances from my selection...
 Note that Torri is featured often in this commentary sometimes under her maiden name, Torri Smith. (~2m each):

-Given that WCS pattern transitions can be initiated by either partner (usually the Lead), in the hands of champion dancers, it can go haywire and descend into competition within the dance.
+Given that WCS pattern transitions can be initiated by either partner (usually the Lead), in the hands of some dancers, it can go haywire and descend into competition within the dance.
 In the following Jack & Jill improvisational dance the dancers drift into a bit of that power struggle and then, I think recognizing it on the fly, run with that aspect and creatively play with it to the point where Benji escalates the power struggle and puts a head-lock on Melissa, actually driving her to the floor--putting her in her place as it were.
 Adding styling to her recovery, Melissa then strikes a motherly pose of scolding Benji to which he brilliantly responds in a boisterous parody of the unruly child.
 Just hilarious.
 All beautifully in time to the music.
 This delightful level of on-the-fly improvisation is highly skilled artistry using WCS patterns.
 There is a jointly-constructed semantic goal aimed both in fun with each other and at the audience in the creation of the artwork.
 If it was an ice sculpture it would have melted and never be seen again.
-Except it was captured on video. (~1m):
+Except this dynamic bit of artistic fun was captured on video. (~1m):

 Here's a rare audience video of Benji and Melissa in the Jack & Jill Preliminary Qualifier at Boogie By the Bay 2019. (~2m):